joshsj/joshsj.github.io/source/_posts/lists.md

 In computing, a _list_ is a data collection which stores <!--excerpt-->a linear, ordered collection of values of the same data type.<!--excerpt-->

-## Terminology

-- _Index_ --- a number representing the position of an element
-- _Random access_ --- a property of a list, where all elements can be accessed in constant time ({% bigo 1 %})
-- _Node_ --- a container for a list element

 ## Array

 An array stores its values in adjacent memory locations and (generally) has a